-- Involving the Community and Stakeholders - Delivering core services that meet Community expectations and demonstrate value and quality - Proudly promoting, protecting and leveraging our historic, environmental and natural resources base to enhance lifestyle and opportunity for future generations
+- Involving the Community and Stakeholders - Delivering core services that meet Community expectations and demonstrate value and quality - Proudly promoting, protecting and leveraging our historic, environmental, cultural and natural resources base to enhance lifestyle and opportunity for future generations

-Westland District Council (WDC) is responsible for management of transportation activity, management of three water services, parks & recreation and Community buildings within Westland District.
-30 Year Strategy Plan prepared by Westland District Council in accordance with the Local Government Act 2002 Amendment Act 2014, integrated planning and reporting framework requirements.
+Westland District Council (WDC) is responsible for management of the transportation activity, management of three water services, parks & recreation and community buildings within Westland District.
+This 30 Year Strategy was prepared by Westland District Council in accordance with the Local Government Act 2002 Amendment Act 2014, integrated planning and reporting framework requirements.